-Each channel has a set of options that influence how it reacts to MIDI, these are:
+Each bank has a set of options that influence how it reacts to MIDI, these are:

-- PITCH BEND these two controls allow you to define the range of pitch bend for both the DOWN and UP directions. - VELOCITY these two controls can be used to limit the velocity range of the channel, any velocities played lower than the MIN value will be set to that value, and any played higher than the MAX value will be set to that value. - MACRO KNOB DYNAMICS when active, the dynamic level of the channel will not be controlled by velocity, but by the Macro Knob (and thus also the ModWheel) - ACTIVATE SUSTAIN PEDAL when active the channel will use the sustain pedal (MIDI CC64) to sustain notes; when inactive the channel will ignore the sustain pedal and will only respond to note on and off messages.
+- PITCH BEND these two controls allow you to define the range of pitch bend for both the DOWN and UP directions. - VELOCITY these two controls can be used to limit the velocity range of the channel, any velocities played lower than the MIN value will be set to that value, and any played higher than the MAX value will be set to that value. - ACTIVATE SUSTAIN PEDAL when active the channel will use the sustain pedal (MIDI CC64) to sustain notes; when inactive the channel will ignore the sustain pedal and will only respond to note on and off messages. - ACTIVATE TUNING KEYS defines whether or not the bank reacts to the tuning key-switches.